openzipkin/brave/brave/README.md

 #### Prefixed fields
 You can also prefix fields, if they follow a common pattern.
-For example, the following will propagate the field "x-vcap-request-id" as-is, but send the fields "country-code" and "user-id" on the wire as "x-baggage-country-code" and "x-baggage-user-id" respectively.
+For example, the following will propagate the field "x-vcap-request-id" as-is, but send the fields "country-code" and "user-id" on the wire as "baggage-country-code" and "baggage-user-id" respectively.

 Setup your tracing instance with allowed fields:
 ```java